doocs/leetcode/solution/0000-0099/0011.Container With Most Water/README_EN.md

 <pre>
 <strong>Input:</strong> height = [1,8,6,2,5,4,8,3,7]
 <strong>Output:</strong> 49
 <strong>Explanation:</strong> The above vertical lines are represented by array [1,8,6,2,5,4,8,3,7].
-In this case, the max area of water (blue section) the container can contain&nbsp;is 49.
+In this case, the max area of water (blue section) the container can contain is 49.
 </pre>

 <p><strong>Example 2:</strong></p>